adoncumi/hello-world/README.md

 I am a python developper and I think julia will be the future

-my first dream is to help netowrk administrators with somme cool stuffs
+my first dream is to help netowrk administrators with some cool stuffs

 to make their job easy and funny ;)

-And for that python will my weapon and kivy my bag.
+And for that python will be my weapon and kivy my bag.